 And, if you go for the paid-for Pro option, you can enjoy a ton of additional features, free updates, and reliable premium support.

 Do I recommend Instagram Feed Pro?
 Of course, I do, Yes, absolutely.
+Start with the free version and see if you like it.

 Let me know your thoughts below.